themir8/blocknote/README.md

 # blocknote
-BlockNote is Notes app on Golang
+BlockNote is Notes app on Django